Melvin555/melvin-automated-resume-screener/README.md

 ## 🚀 Features

 - Resume text classification
+- **Two ways to predict:**
+  - Paste resume text directly into the app
+  - Upload one or more resume files (PDF or DOCX) for batch classification
 - Interactive web app with Streamlit
+- Download batch prediction results as CSV
+- Displays prediction confidence for each result
 - Trained on real resume data

 ## 🛠 Tech Stack